FACIAL SURGERY

 QUICK ANSWER

 Surgical management of salivary gland conditions including stones, mucus plugs and tumours.
-Depending on the cause, treatments can be possible with minimally invasive techniques (sialendoscopy), intra-oral stone release (IOSR), or the removal of a gland.
+Depending on the cause, treatment ranges from intra-oral stone release (IOSR) for stones within the duct to surgical removal of the affected gland.

 Procedure